Three years into civil war, Syria seeks investment in tourism

 He said there were plans to renovate churches and mosques in the ancient Christian town of Maaloula north of Damascus, which government forces recaptured this month after it changed hands several times.

-“There are companies around the world that have started to realize the importance of reconstruction and the opportunities available in Syria,” he said.

-Reporting by Kinda Makieh and Firas Makdesi; Writing by Alexander Dziadosz in Beirut
+“There are companies around the world that have started to realise the importance of reconstruction and the opportunities available in Syria,” he said.
+(Reporting by Kinda Makieh and Firas Makdesi; Writing by Alexander Dziadosz in Beirut)